xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 /presence?x0?x1                         -> return true or false if there was a person in the given interval for all spaces /presence/{name}?x0?x1                  -> return true or false if there was a person in the given interval for space {name}
 /presence/{[name0, ...]}?x0?x1          -> return true or false if there was a person in the given interval for spaces [name0, name1, ...]
+/command/{cd}?id=y?mac=w?val=z?async=0/1-> execute command cd with specified id, mac and/or data val.
+If async is given and set to 1, it will not wait for execution to be completed

 **API:(TBD)**
-/command?cmd=x?id=y?mac=w?val=z -> execute command x on sensor y or w with data (if necessary) z when z is an array.
-If both y and w are specified it returns error
-/command?cmd=macid?id=y?val=z -> assigns the id y to device with mac z of the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
-/command?cmd=list -> lists all available commands
-/command?pin=xyz -> sends debug pin xyz, answer true is accepted, nothing otherwise

-these needs to be done better (if at all)
+these needs to be done bas a tool mode !!!
 /dbs/retrieve/samples -> retrieve sample data from .recoverysamples if dbsupdate is set
 /dbs/retrieve/presence -> retrieve sample data from .recoverypresence if dbsupdate is set

-missing in this list but needed?
+missing in this list but needed for webapp
 /plan/{name}
 /plan/logo